openstack/operations-guide/doc/ops-guide/source/ch_arch_scaling.rst

      - Availability zones
      - Host aggregates
    * - **Use when you need**
-     - A single API endpoint for compute, or you require a second level of scheduling.
+     - A single :term:`API endpoint` for compute, or you require a second level of scheduling.
      - Discrete regions with separate API endpoints and no coordination between regions.
      - Logical separation within your nova deployment for physical isolation